 Indonesia asks people to avoid coast near erupting volcano

-SUMUR, Indonesia (AP) — Indonesian authorities asked people near an island volcano to avoid the coast while eruptions and weather and sea conditions were being monitored for tsunami risks.
+SUMUR, Indonesia (AP) — Indonesian authorities asked people to avoid the coast in areas where a tsunami killed more than 420 people last weekend in a fresh warning issued on the anniversary of the catastrophic 2004 Asian earthquake and tsunami.

-A tsunami that followed an eruption of Anak Krakatoa hit communities along the Sunda Strait on Saturday night, killing more than 420 people and displacing thousands.
-The eruption is believed to have set off a landslide on the volcano's slopes, displacing the water that then slammed into Java and Sumatra islands.
+The big waves that followed the eruption of Anak Krakatoa, or "Child of Krakatoa" island volcano, hit communities along the Sunda Strait on Saturday night.
+The eruption is believed to have set off a landslide on the volcano, displacing the water that slammed into Java and Sumatra islands.

-Indonesia's Meteorology, Geophysics and Climatology Agency asked people late Tuesday to stay at least 500 meters (1,640 feet) from the Sunda Strait coastline.

-Agency's head Dwikorita Karnawati said government agencies were monitoring Anak Krakatoa's eruptions and that high waves and heavy rain were possible Wednesday.
+Indonesia's Meteorology, Geophysics and Climatology Agency asked people late Tuesday to stay at least 500 meters (1,640 feet) and up to 1 kilometer (less than a mile) from the coastline along the strait, which lies between the two main islands.
+Government workers were monitoring Anak Krakatoa's eruptions and high waves and heavy rain were possible Wednesday, said agency head Dwikorita Karnawati.

 "All these conditions could potentially cause landslides at the cliffs of the crater into the sea, and we fear that that could trigger a tsunami," she said at a news conference.
 She asked that communities remain vigilant but not panic.

-The tsunami Saturday night struck without warning, taking people by surprise even in a country familiar with seismic disaster.
-No big earthquake shook the ground beforehand, and it hit at nighttime on a holiday weekend while people were enjoying concerts and other beach and resort activities.
+The tsunami struck without warning, taking people by surprise even in a country familiar with seismic disaster.
+No big earthquake shook the ground beforehand, and it hit at night on a holiday weekend while people were enjoying concerts and other beach and resort activities.

+It was a sharp contrast to the disaster that struck 14 years ago off the western coast of Indonesia's Sumatra island.
+An enormous 9.1 magnitude earthquake rocked the area the day after Christmas, creating gigantic waves that surged far inland swallowing everything in their path.
+The wall of water killed some 230,000 people in a dozen countries, most of them in Indonesia.

+The devastation was vast, and the disaster was among the worst witnessed by the world in recent history.
+Recovery was slow, but some victims of the latest tsunami said Wednesday they remember the resilience of the people in hard-hit Banda Aceh, which is giving them hope that they too can rebuild their homes and their lives.

+Beaches were largely empty in the hard-hit area of Carita, and police patrolled the area on motorbikes warning people to stay away from the coast.
+Some people defied the order, returning to what was left of their homes to begin cleaning up as heavy rain fell and waves pounded the shore.

-People in Sumur village, which has been slow to receive aid due to roads being cut off, remained stunned by how quickly the tsunami hit.
-The beach, located just a few kilometers from the tourist island of Umang near Java's western tip, is popular for snorkeling and other water activities.
+Meanwhile, residents of Sumur village, which has been slow to receive aid due to roads being cut off, remained stunned by how quickly the tsunami hit.
+The beach, located just a few kilometers (miles) from the tourist island of Umang near Java's western tip, is popular for snorkeling and other water activities.
 The tsunami decimated the area, ripping houses from their foundations and bulldozing concrete buildings.

-Scientists have said the tsunami's waves were recorded in several places at about 1 meter (3.3 feet) high, but residents of Sumur insisted they towered more than 3 meters (10 feet) there.
+Scientists have said the tsunami's waves were recorded in several places at about 1 meter (3.3 feet) high, but residents of Sumur insisted they towered more than 3 meters (10 feet) there, possibly as high as 5 meters (16.4 feet).
 They said a soaring white wall of water roared toward them at high speeds, ripping trees out of the ground by their roots.

 "There was no sign of a tsunami when we were at the beach.
 The sea didn't recede," said Tati Hayati, a housewife, who was enjoying a pleasant evening with 10 other people when the disaster hit.
 "It was calm and bright with the full moon."